jataware/dojo-deprecated/models/kimetrica/README.md

 You also need to have a correct `.env` file at the top level of the Kimetrica repo which contains CKAN and other credentials.
 Kimetrica has provided this and it is baked into the pre-built version of this container.

+Currently this docker image is available on Dockerhub at `jataware/clouseau:claudine_ki_models` and can be fetched with `docker pull jataware/clouseau:claudine_ki_models`.

 ## Running a Kimetrica model

 The Kimetrica models can be executed with more or less the same kind of `luigi` command.
 For example, the following will run the malnutrition model: